bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 So right now, we're using the same payment hash across the whole route, which is an issue.
 PTLCs will fix that.
 That also means that the sender, for example, should not be able to infer who the recipient is based on only potentially an invoice.
-The issue right now is that in the Bolt11 invoice, that when it doesn't yet support SCID aliases, is that you are leaking both your node ID, which you don't actually really have to, but it's a bit inconvenient to hide it with Bolt11 currently, and exactly the channels that tell people how to reach you and who you are connected to.
+The issue right now is that in the BOLT 11 invoice, that when it doesn't yet support SCID aliases, is that you are leaking both your node ID, which you don't actually really have to, but it's a bit inconvenient to hide it with Bolt11 currently, and exactly the channels that tell people how to reach you and who you are connected to.
 So this part is more about the intersection between `Lightning` and Onchain.
 And that's where we really need to distinguish the privacy challenges once you are purely off-chain and the privacy challenges when intersecting between on-chain and off-chain, because the way we fix each of those are really different.
 They are completely orthogonal and operating at different layers of the stack and require very different solutions.